 Orima Research conducted a survey of rural and regional bus use for our review.
-While most residents in rural and regional NSW do not use local bus services, the survey conducted by Orima Research found that 5% of the survey respondents had travelled by bus in the past six months, and that those people typically had lower incomes and faced greater transport disadvantage than the general population.
+While most residents in rural and regional NSW do not use local bus services, the survey found that 5% of people had travelled by bus in the past six months, and that those people typically had lower incomes and faced greater transport disadvantage than the general population.

 Full fare paying passengers account for around 20% of non-school student bus use in regional NSW.
 The remaining 80% of passengers are eligible for some sort of concession (primarily the \$2.50 regional excursion daily or RED ticket).
+Figure 2.1 shows non-school student travel on rural and regional buses by ticket type.